velvia/links/rust.md

 * [Structopt](https://crates.io/crates/structopt) - define CLI options using a struct!
 * [tui-rs](https://github.com/fdehau/tui-rs) - Rust terminal UI for CLI apps.
 Check out list of projects it refers to also.
 Lots of options!

+* [Hot Reloading in Rust](https://robert.kra.hn/posts/hot-reloading-rust/) - great article on how to hot-reload dynamic linked libraries in Rust, and on the potential pitfalls, with plenty of links.

 ## IDE/Editor/Tooling

 * [EVCXR](https://github.com/google/evcxr/tree/master/evcxr_repl) - a Rust REPL!!!
 With deps, and tab-completion for methods!!